johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

 easy to spot (if the game also has a DOS port, one of the surest ways to ascertain the correct music playback speed is to listen to the DOS version.
-But be careful: just because the music plays at the correct speed, it doesn't mean it's OK to run the game in PAL --- the aspect ratio of the graphics is still wrong!)
+But be careful: just because the music plays at the correct speed, it doesn't mean it's OK to run the game in PAL---the aspect ratio of the graphics is still wrong!)

 Check out this video for a demonstration of the PAL vs NTSC differences on the classic game Secret of Monkey Island.
-(By the way, it's worth watching the whole thing from the beginning, it's very informative and enlightening --- but at the very least just watch this little snippet.)
+(By the way, it's worth watching the whole thing from the beginning, it's very informative and enlightening---but at the very least just watch this little snippet.)

 <div class="video-wrapper">